“The Narrow Halakhic Bridge – A Vision of Jewish Law in the Post-Modern Age” by Rabbi Ronen Neuwirth

 The 21st century is characterized by an ever-changing reality.
 The dizzying pace of developments in technology, media, and social networks has accelerated the process of globalization and has turned the world into a small, vulnerable global village.
 The post-modern spirit that prevails today, offers boundless pluralism and relativism.
 Equality values are replacing the collapsing hierarchies, and the world view of many is shaped by social media.
 In such a world, Halakha, which is supposed to serve as a bridge between eternal Torah and changing reality, faces unprecedented challenges, due to the difficulty in bridging the growing gaps.
 The very foundations of Halakha are the authority of the rabbis and the duty of obedience, components that are becoming eroded in a world of unlimited possibilities and endless freedom.

-“The Narrow Halakhic Bridge – A Vision of Jewish Law in the Post-Modern Age” by Rabbi Ronen Neuwirth seeks to offer a vision for the future of Halakha in a world of doubts and changes, to ensure Halakha will continue to play its historical role in our generation and subsequent generations.
+“The Narrow Halakhic Bridge” by Rabbi Ronen Neuwirth seeks to offer a vision for the future of Halakha in a world of doubts and changes, to ensure Halakha will continue to play its historical role in our generation and subsequent generations.
 The book presents a comprehensive exploration of the components of the Halakhic system, both its rigid and flexible elements.

 This book is not only intended for rabbis, yeshiva students and academics.
 First and foremost, it was written for the public, both to strengthen their understanding of, and thus their trust in the Halakhic system, and also to empower them with an appreciation of their power and role in shaping the future of Jewish law, to guarantee that Halakha continues to serve as a tool for a social, spiritual and moral rectification.